Federal Criminal Defense Attorneys In Kansas City Providing Strategic Defense

-Your federal criminal case in Kansas is high-stakes, serious business.
-If you do not retain equally serious defense representation to protect your rights, you could be at an immediate disadvantage to the government.
+Your federal criminal case in Kansas is serious and high-stakes.
+Without equally serious defense representation to protect your rights, you could be at an immediate disadvantage against the government.

-The risk in federal court of a lengthy prison term, substantial fine and record as a felon requires you to have experienced attorneys on your side, carefully investigating, thoroughly preparing, persuasively negotiating, and aggressively litigating on your behalf.
+The risk in federal court of a lengthy prison term, substantial fines and a felony record requires experienced attorneys on your side – carefully investigating, thoroughly preparing, persuasively negotiating and aggressively litigating on your behalf.

-At Gyllenborg & Brown, P.A., our team of dedicated criminal defense lawyers brings 50 years of trial experience and an impressive track record to your corner when freedoms and futures are at risk in a federal courtroom.
+At Gyllenborg & Brown, P.A., our team of dedicated criminal defense lawyers brings 50 years of combined trial experience and an impressive track record to your corner when freedoms and futures are at stake in a federal courtroom.

-Respect, Loyalty, Professionalism In The Practice Of Federal Criminal Defense
+Respect, Loyalty And Professionalism In The Practice Of Federal Criminal Defense

 We provide attentive guidance and solid counsel when our clients are accused of federal crimes such as: